ctgovea/blog/content/blog/friendly-guide-to-deploying-ios-testflight/index.md

 ![Xcode signing](_Xcode_signing.png)

 Once you publish an app to the App Store, the bundle ID cannot be modified.
-Well, it could, but you would lose your app history, reviews.. in the App Store.
+Well, it could, but you would lose your app history, reviews... in the App Store.

 #### Wait, so what's an App ID then?